The Line 3 pipeline decommissioning process

 The next step for Enbridge's Line 3 Replacement Program in Canada

 Construction of Enbridge’s Line 3 Replacement Pipeline in Canada was completed on schedule in May 2019, followed by reclamation of the 1,070-km pipeline right-of-way in August 2020.
-The next phase of the Line 3 Replacement Program will involve decommissioning the existing Line 3 pipeline, which we anticipate will begin in June 2021 in Manitoba (Segment 4) followed by the remaining portions in Alberta and Saskatchewan as early as Spring 2022 (Segments 1-3).
+The next phase of the Line 3 Replacement Program involves decommissioning the existing Line 3 pipeline, which began in June 2021 in Manitoba (Segment 4) and will be followed by the remaining portions in Alberta and Saskatchewan as early as Spring 2022 (Segments 1-3).

 On Dec.
 1, 2016, the National Energy Board (NEB), now the Canada Energy Regulator (CER) authorized the construction and operation of the Line 3 Replacement Program (L3RP).
 The authorization for the Program includes the decommissioning of the existing Line 3 pipeline, subject to a number of conditions.